-Moisture Cut-off Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
-The basis of the Tonnes have been estimated on a dry basis.
-For the reporting of the Mineral Resource Estimate, a 0.4 Li2O% parameters The basis of the adopted cut-off grade(s) or quality parameters applied cut-off within a USD 1,100 Whittle pit shell has been used.
+Moisture • Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
+Tonnes have been estimated on a dry basis.
+Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied For the depleted reporting of the Mineral Resource Estimate, a 0.3 Li2O% cut-off within a USD 1,500 Whittle pit shell has been used.
+In addition, Mineral resources, exclusive of Ore reserves are presented, above.
 Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
-A Whittle pit optimisation has been run at 1,100 USD in order to generate a pit shell wireframe for Mineral Resource reporting purposes and to meet the RPEEE reporting requirement.
-The mining assumptions/parameters applied to the optimisation are: Mining Recovery - 93% Mining Dilution - 17% Li2O% Price/tonne 6% concentrate - USD\$1,100 Li2O% recovery - 75% Ta2O5ppm Price/pound concentrate - USD\$40 Ta2O5ppm recovery - 25% Transport and port Cost/tonne - AUD\$49.68 State Royalty - 5% Processing Cost/tonne - AUD\$33.16 Mining Cost/tonne - AUD\$4.29 USD exchange rate of 0.70 Li 2 O cut-off of 0.4% has been applied in the Whittle optimisation.
+A Whittle pit optimisation has been run at 1,500 USD in order to generate a pit shell wireframe for Mineral Resource reporting purposes and to meet the RPEEE reporting requirement.
+The mining assumptions/parameters applied to the optimisation are: Mining Recovery - 93% Mining Dilution - 17% Li2O% Price/tonne 6% concentrate - USD\$1,500 Li2O% recovery - 75% Ta2O5ppm Price/pound concentrate - USD\$40 Ta2O5ppm recovery - 25% Transport and port Cost/tonne - AUD\$49.68 State Royalty - 5% Processing Cost/tonne - AUD\$43.16 Mining Cost/tonne - AUD\$4.29 USD exchange rate of 0.70 Li 2 O cut-off of 0.4% has been applied in the Whittle optimisation.
 Both Inferred and Indicated Mineral Resource classifications have been utilised in the RPEEE optimisation.
 Metallurgical factors or assumptions The basis for assumptions or predictions regarding metallurgical amenability.
-It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
-Where this is the case, A Li2O% metallurgical recovery of 75% and Ta2O5 ppm recovery of 25% has been applied during the pit optimisation and generation of the RPEEE pit shell.
+It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when A Li2O% metallurgical recovery of 75% and Ta2O5 ppm recovery of 25% has been applied during the pit optimisation and generation of the RPEEE pit shell.